Betamethasone: Side effects

 When injected into the epidural space or the spine, it may cause serious side effects like loss of vision, stroke, and paralysis.

+Pharmacology

 Forms

 Betamethasone is available in a number of compound forms: betamethasone dipropionate (branded as Diprosone, Diprolene, Celestamine, Procort (in Pakistan), and others), betamethasone sodium phosphate (branded as Bentelan in Italy) and betamethasone valerate (branded as Audavate, Betnovate, Celestone, Fucibet, and others).
 In the United States and Canada, betamethasone is mixed with clotrimazole and sold as Lotrisone and Lotriderm.
 It is also available in combination with salicylic acid (branded as Diprosalic) for using in psoriatic skin conditions.
 In some countries, it is also sold mixed with both clotrimazole and gentamicin to add an antibacterial agent to the mix.

 Betamethasone sodium phosphate mixed with betamethasone acetate is available in the United States as Celestone Soluspan.